Lac La Biche Explorers

 Schedule

-• October 25: Carving Traditions – Learn about the history of carving gourds and vegetables.
+- October 25: Carving Traditions – Learn about the history of carving gourds and vegetables.
 Create your own Jack-O-Lantern or Turnip carving.
+Ages 6+

-• November 8: Photography – Explore vintage cameras from our collection, improve your photography skills, and learn how museums document their exhibits.
+- November 15: Photography – Explore vintage cameras from our collection, improve your photography skills, and learn how museums document their exhibits.
+Check out our Lac La Biche Inn Christmas photo booth.
+All ages welcome!

-• December 13: Light the Night – Discover historic methods of lighting and create your own candle shade to take home.
+- December 13: Light the Night – Discover historic methods of lighting and create your own candle shade to take home.
+Ages 6+

 How Things Were Program